A mobile observer method for the estimation of road traffic using communicating vehicles: Numerical experiments

 \subsection{Scenario and simulation tools}

 We consider a two way straight road with a length of 5 km.
 The two direction roads, denoted as road 0 and road 1, are composed of two lanes each.
+The maximum speed of vehicles is set to $13.89$ m/s.
 The road traffic demand for the simulations is given in TABLE~\ref{tab:demand}.
+The parameters for the wireless communication simulations are given in TABLE~\ref{tab:communication}.

 The simulations are performed with VEINS Framework \cite{sommer2011bidirectionally} which includes SUMO \cite{SUMO2012} as microscopic road traffic simulator and OMNET++ \cite{Varga01theomnet++} as communication simulator.
 The penetration ratio of communicating vehicles is variable.
 Each communicating vehicle sends periodically a beacon safety message (BSM) according to the WAVE communication protocol~\cite{6755433}.
 The speed of the vehicle sending the message is included in the BSM.
-Each vehicle keeps track of the time with a clock.
 The method relies on the number of BSM messages received by each communicating vehicle from its environment.
 Each communicating vehicle keeps a tally of the number of BSM messages received from any other communicating vehicle in its radio range, along with the identifier of the sending vehicle, resulting in the $n_1$ and $n_2$ variables.

 The simulation results are SQL databases, processed with a Python program which applies the model to the simulation data, according to section~\ref{model}.
 The main Python libraries used for post processing the simulation data results are : numpy, pandas, sqlite, and matplotlib.
 The result is an estimation of the road traffic densities for each direction, aggregated over periods of time of 1 minute, which can be compared to the actual density as given by the road traffic simulator.